e-cite/f2b-sophosxg/README.md

 - `actionban`: command executed when banning an IP
 - `actionunban`: command executed when unbanning an IP

-You can configure Fail2ban to call the action scripts from this repository instead of the default scripts.
+You can configure Fail2ban to call the program from this repository instead of the default action scripts.
 With that, Fail2ban will now provide you an IP host group `{iphostgroup_name}` on your Sophos XG firewall containg all currently blocked IP hosts.